-- 7. T-Drop.
-A member with 28 or more years of service may participate in the Teacher Deferred Retirement Option Plan (T-Drop, Act 1096 of 1995).
-An amount equal to the amount that would have been paid had the member retired, reduced by 1% for each year of contributory and 6/10% for each year of non-contributory service, is deposited into a T-Drop account.
-Members who enter T-Drop with less than 30 years of service are subject to an additional 6% reduction for each year less than 30 years.
-The annual addition to the T-Drop account is increased each year by 3% of the member's annuity at the initial participation date and the account is credited with 2% less than the system's rate of return (but not less than 2%, nor greater than 6% interest on the mean balance) each year.
-Deposits and interest to T-Drop cease at the earlier of 10 years of T-Drop participation or separation from service.
-T-Drop participants may continue in covered employment after 10 years of participation, but do not accumulate additional service credit or make member contributions.
-Upon actual retirement the member may receive the T-Drop account balance in the form of a lump sum or as an additional annuity. - 8.
+- 8. T-DROP.
+A member with 28 or more years of service may participate in the Teacher Deferred Retirement Option Plan (T-DROP, Act 1096 of 1995).
+An amount equal to the amount that would have been paid had the member retired, reduced by 1% for each year of contributory and 6/10% for each year of non-contributory service, is deposited into a T-DROP account.
+Members who enter T-DROP with less than 30 years of service are subject to an additional 6% reduction for each year less than 30 years.
+The annual addition to the T-DROP account is increased each year by 3% of the member's annuity at the initial participation date and the account is credited with 2% less than the system's rate of return (but not less than 2%, nor greater than 6% interest on the mean balance) each year.
+Deposits and interest to T-DROP cease at the earlier of 10 years of T-DROP participation or separation from service.
+T-DROP participants may continue in covered employment after 10 years of participation, but do not accumulate additional service credit or make member contributions.
+Upon actual retirement the member may receive the T-DROP account balance in the form of a lump sum or as an additional annuity. - 9.
 Post-Retirement Increases.
 Each July 1, every member's annuity is adjusted to be equal to the base annuity times 100% plus 3% for each full year in the period from the effective date of the base annuity to the current July 1.
-The base annuity is the amount of the member's annuity on the later of April 1, 1997 or the effective date of retirement, as redetermined by Acts 396 and 992. - 9.
+The base annuity is the amount of the member's annuity on the later of April 1, 1997 or the effective date of retirement, as redetermined by Acts 396 and 992. - 10.
 Survivor Benefits.
 Upon the death of an active member, who has 5 or more years of credited service (which includes the year immediately preceding his death), the following annuities are payable: - (a) The surviving spouse receives an annuity computed in the same manner as if the member had (i) retired the date of his death with entitlement to an annuity, (ii) elected Option A 100% Survivor Annuity, and (iii) nominated the spouse as joint beneficiary.
-If the member has attained age 60 and has acquired 10 years of credited service or has acquired 20 years of credited service regardless of age, the annuity begins immediately; or, if the member has acquired 15 years of credited service but has not attained age 60, the annuity begins when the spouse is 50; otherwise the annuity begins at age 62.
-The spouse's annuity cannot be less than
+If the member has attained age 60 and has acquired 5 years of credited service or has acquired 20 years of credited service regardless of age, the annuity begins immediately; or, if the member has acquired 15 years of credited

-SUMMARY OF PROVISIONS JUNE 30, 2003 (CONTINUED)
+SUMMARY OF PROVISIONS JUNE 30, 2004 (CONTINUED)